+Uses:

-Uses: Display on classroom walls for students to add example words of spelling patterns.
-Use as needed to demonstrate problematic or contrasting vowel sounds.
+- Display the charts on classroom walls for students to add example words of spelling patterns. - Use as needed to demonstrate problematic or contrasting vowel sounds.

-Note: These charts complement pronunciation course textbooks such as: 'Understanding English Pronunciation', 'Spelling and Pronunciation for English Language Learners' and 'Rhyming Stories'.
+These charts complement pronunciation courses and resources such as: 'Rhyming Stories: language workbook', 'Understanding English Pronunciation', and 'Spelling and Pronunciation for English Language Learners' and 'Rhyming Stories'.